 Whilst all this planning for the future palace, an area was set aside on the allotted land to house King Mindon on his regular visits in order to inspect the progress of the Palace.
 Construction lasted from 1857 to 1861.
 Canals were built to bring water to the city and 20 parks to retain some coolness.
 360 teak pillars were used were to symbolize the 360 days of the lunar calendar.
 In 1878 King Thibaw succeeded his father

-King Thibaw (son of King Mindon) and his immediate family and entourage were exiled to India by the British.
+King Thibaw (son of King Mindon), his wife Queen Suphayalat and his immediate family and entourage were exiled to India by the British in 1885.
 The palace was then used by the British Army, the Lions Throne room became the garrison church, King Thibaw’s monastery was converted into a Protestant chapel.
 Monks were expelled from many of the larger monasteries and the monasteries were then commandeered by the British military.

 Very little remains of the original palace today, Most of its treasures were stolen and the building fell into a state of disrepair.
 A shameful episode in the history of British colonialism.

 Much of the palace was destroyed in World War II by the allied forces and rebuilt in the 1990’s by the Junta and is not an exact replica of the original.

 Interesting books on this subject: “Burma Art and Archeology” Edited by Alexandra Green and T. Richard Blurton

 “Myanmar Architecture Cities of the Gods” – Ma Thanegi & Barry Broman.